-Now the AWS Injector module is connected to a Kinesis Stream and/or a DynamoDB Database and ready to push Tag data you can click on the "Tag Agents" tab you will see that out-of-the-box the AWS Injector module will have one default Tag Agent defined.
+Now the Azure Injector module is connected to the IoT Hub and ready to push Tag data.

+If you click on the "Tag Agents" tab you will see that out-of-the-box the Azure Injector module will have one default Tag Agent defined.
 For this tutorial we will not need to make any configuration changes to the Tag Agents.